QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

-As the capital stock and other economy aggregates adjust to the fiscal policy change over time, the economy will approach a new steady state.
+As the capital stock and other  aggregates adjust to the fiscal policy change over time, the economy will approach a new steady state.

 We can find a transition path from an old steady state to a new steady state by employing a fixed-point algorithm in a space of sequences.

 But in our special case with its closed form solution, we have available a simpler and faster approach.

-Here we define a Python class `ClosedFormTrans` that  computes length $T$ transitional path of the economy in response to a particular fiscal policy change.
+Here we define a Python class `ClosedFormTrans` that  computes length $T$ transition path in response to a particular fiscal policy change.

 We choose $T$ large  enough so that we have gotten very close  to a new steady state after $T$ periods.